Emogy-reunion/simple_shell/README.md

 10. cd
 Implement the builtin command cd
 11. ;
-Handle the commands separator ;
+Handled the commands separator ;
 12. && and ||
 Handle the && and || shell logical operators
 13. alias